Magical objects in Harry Potter: Vanishing Cabinet

-The Vanishing Cabinet is a cabinet located in the Room of Requirement at Hogwarts.
-It is one of a pair.
-The other cabinet resides in Borgin & Burkes.
-If used properly, a person who steps into one of the cabinets will instantly emerge from the other.
+Two Vanishing Cabinets play a role in the novels, separately stored at Borgin and Burkes and in the Room of Requirement at Hogwarts.
+When they are in good working order and used properly, a person who steps into either cabinet will instantly emerge from the other.

-The Vanishing Cabinet is first seen in Chamber of Secrets when Harry hides in it to elude the Malfoys after accidentally travelling to Borgin & Burkes via the Floo Network; its transportation features are not activated as he does not shut the Cabinet completely.
+The Vanishing Cabinet is first seen in Chamber of Secrets when Harry hides in it to elude the Malfoys after accidentally travelling to Borgin and Burkes via the Floo Network; its transportation features are not activated as he does not shut its door completely.
 Its Hogwarts counterpart is also mentioned in Chamber of Secrets when Nearly Headless Nick persuades Peeves the Poltergeist to drop it (thus breaking it) over Filch's office in order to help Harry escape detention for tracking in mud.
-It was also used in Order of the Phoenix by Fred and George when they forced Montague, the Slytherin Quidditch captain and a member of Dolores Umbridges' Inquisitorial Squad, into it when he tried to take house points from Gryffindor.
-Draco then learns of Montague's experience, discovering transportation is possible between the two Cabinets and the other is located in Borgin & Burkes.
-In Half-Blood Prince he manages to repair the broken one at Hogwarts so as to transport the Death Eaters into the highly secured castle.
+It is also used in Order of the Phoenix by Fred and George Weasley when they force Montague, the Slytherin Quidditch captain and a member of Dolores Umbridge's Inquisitorial Squad, into it after he tries to take house points from Gryffindor.
+Montague is found several days later, jammed in a toilet and badly disoriented.
+In Half-Blood Prince, Draco Malfoy learns of his experience, determines that the cabinet is linked to the one still at Borgin & Burkes, and repairs it to allow Death Eaters access to Hogwarts.

 Though this set is the only one mentioned in the book series, the film version of Half-Blood Prince reveals that they were popular when Voldemort first came to power, as they would allow people to make a quick getaway from Voldemort and his Death Eaters in an emergency.

 Writing equipment

 Anti-Cheating Quill

 The Anti-Cheating Quill, a quill with an anti-cheating charm on it, is first mentioned in Philosopher's Stone.
-In book five they are assigned to every O.W.L. student – and presumably those taking other exams – in order to prevent students from cheating in their written exams.
+In book five they are assigned to every O.W.L. student to prevent them from cheating on their written exams.

 Auto-Answer Quill

-The Auto-Answer Quill is a quill that has been bewitched so that when the quill touches a question on a piece of parchment it writes the answer instantly.
+In the novel, the Auto-Answer Quill is a quill that has been bewitched so that when the quill touches a question on a piece of parchment it writes the answer instantly.
 The quill is banned from the O.W.L.
 Examinations and the inks are checked out every time the test is on.